mitodl/ol-infrastructure/README.md

 Stack names should be a dot-separated namespaced representation of the project path, suffixed with an environment specifier in the form of QA or Production.
 The capitalization is important as it will be used directly to interpolate into tag objects.
 It is easier to start with QA and Production and then call `.lower()` than it is to build a dictionary mapping the lowercase versions to their properly capitalized representation.

 The dotted namespace allows for peaceful coexistence of multiple projects within a single state backend, as well as allowing for use of [stack references](https://www.pulumi.com/docs/tutorials/aws/aws-py-stackreference/) between projects.

+The infrastructure components should be properly namespaced to match the stack names.
+For example, the project for managing VPC networking in AWS is located at `infrastructure/aws/network/` and the corresponding stacks are defined as `aws.network.QA` and `aws.network.Production`.